fervidus/secure_linux_cis/README.md

 data rights.
 >
-> Nothing in this Work is intended to constitute an endorsement, explicit or implied, by Autostructure of any particular manufacturer's product or service.
+> Nothing in this Work is intended to constitute an endorsement, explicit or implied, by Fervid of any particular manufacturer's product or service.